 So what does the research say?
 Do growth mindset interventions work best for high or low achievers?

-In this study, researchers found that creating a sense of purpose and a growth mindset was more likely to help students who had been struggling improve their grades in Maths, English and Science.
+In this study, researchers found that creating a sense of purpose and a growth mindset was more likely to help students who had been struggling to improve their grades in Maths, English and Science.
 However, this contrasted with this recent study of over 2000 students, which found that typically high achieving students benefited more from a growth mindset and motivational intervention.

 VERDICT: Potentially good for both.

 One of the largest ever studies on Growth Mindset was recently conducted by researchers Susana Claro, David Paunesku and Carol Dweck from Stamford University.
 They found that in over 160,000 students in Chile, a child’s growth mindset predicted student’s grades across every socio-economic level.